Inmates of the 1903 Prison

 Boggo Road prisoner Mary Rittler.Boggo Road prisoner Annie Campbell, 1911.

-Annie Campbell (above, right), described as ‘a small, middle-aged woman with a small face and scanty brown locks’ was gaoled for twelve months in March 1911 for 'uttering a false document' - she had tried to cash three false cheques.
+Annie Campbell (above), described as ‘a small, middle-aged woman with a small face and scanty brown locks’ was gaoled for twelve months in March 1911 for 'uttering a false document' - she had tried to cash three false cheques.
 Formerly a widow, she had remarried just two months before.
 (Read about her court case here).
 Unfortunately, 41-year-old Annie was pregnant when she entered Boggo Road.
 In August, feeling weak and in poor health, she showed signs of being in labour and was taken to the Lady Bowen Hospital.
 After a long labour she gave birth to a stillborn baby.
 Three days later Annie herself died.
 The official cause of death was listed as ‘Alcoholism, Cirrhosis of Liver and general debility.
 There were no suspicious circumstances.’

 Margaret Blessington was a Brisbane woman who emigrated from England in 1874 as an infant.
 She had spent a lot of time in the women's gaols at Toowoomba and Fortitude Valley before arriving at Boggo Road in 1903.
 She served many short sentences at Boggo Road for drunkenness, obscene language and indecency (code for prostitution), reaching 69 convictions before being sent to Goodna Mental Asylum in 1910.
 She lived an institutionalised life until 1957, when she died in Dalby Jubilee Hospital, aged 86.
 Her story can be read in the book Intemperance and the Train of Evils.